+End Option 2

 2.4.1 Limitations on Tier 2 Short-Term Rate Amounts

 BPA shall attempt to acquire power to serve «Customer Name»’s total amount of load requested to be served with Firm Requirements Power at the Tier 2 Short-Term Rate.
 If BPA is unable to acquire power, at any price, and cannot meet all customers’ requests to purchase power at the Tier 2 Short-Term Rate, then each applicable Rate Period BPA: (1) shall notify «Customer Name» of the unavailability of power at the Tier 2 Short-Term Rate and (2) may limit the amount of Firm Requirements Power at the Tier 2 Short-Term Rate that «Customer Name» can purchase.
 If BPA receives multiple requests to provide Firm Requirements Power at the Tier 2 Short-Term Rate for the same Rate Period, and if BPA is only able to acquire power to serve a portion of the total requests for power priced at the Tier 2 Short-Term Rate, then BPA shall proportionally reduce all requests for the Rate Period on a pro rata basis.